hashicorp/field-workshops-terraform/docs/slides/aws/hcp-terraform-v2/index.md

 ### HashiCorp Community
 Join our forum or a user group to engage and learn from the broader community. `https://www.hashicorp.com/community`
 ### HashiCorp Forum
-Terraform, Terraform Cloud, Terraform Enterprise, and CDK for Terraform use cases, questions, and best practices discussions. `https://discuss.hashicorp.com`
+Terraform, HCP Terraform, Terraform Enterprise, and CDK for Terraform use cases, questions, and best practices discussions. `https://discuss.hashicorp.com`

 ???
 # Additional Resources